-- E. Reinsurance ceded to an assuming insurer that meets the requirements of either [insert provision of state law equivalent to Section 5B(4)(a) of the Credit for Reinsurance Model Law, pertaining to certain certified reinsurers] or [insert provision of state law equivalent to Section 5B(4)(b) of the Credit for Reinsurance Model Law, pertaining to reinsurers meeting certain threshold size and licensing requirements]; or - F. Reinsurance not otherwise exempt under Subsections A through E if the commissioner, after consulting with the NAIC Financial Analysis Working Group (FAWG) or other group of regulators designated by the NAIC, as applicable, determines under all the facts and circumstances that all of the following apply: - (1) The risks are clearly outside of the intent and purpose of this regulation (as described in Section 2 above); - (2) The risks are included within the scope of this regulation only as a technicality; and - (3) The application of this regulation to those risks is not necessary to provide appropriate protection to policyholders.
+E. Reinsurance ceded to an assuming insurer that meets the requirements of [insert provision of state law equivalent to Section 5B(4) of the Credit for Reinsurance Model Law]; or

+Drafting Note: A state may satisfy the requirements of Section 4E above by either adopting Section 5B(4) of the Credit for Reinsurance Model Law (#785), or it may include the specific provisions of Section 5B(4) of the Credit for Reinsurance Model Law (#785) directly into its adoption of this regulation, Term and Universal Life Insurance Reserve Financing Model Regulation (#787).

+- F. Reinsurance not otherwise exempt under Subsections A through E if the commissioner, after consulting with the NAIC Financial Analysis Working Group (FAWG) or other group of regulators designated by the NAIC, as applicable, determines under all the facts and circumstances that all of the following apply: - (1) The risks are clearly outside of the intent and purpose of this regulation (as described in Section 2 above); - (2) The risks are included within the scope of this regulation only as a technicality; and - (3) The application of this regulation to those risks is not necessary to provide appropriate protection to policyholders.
 The commissioner shall publicly disclose any decision made pursuant to this Section 4F to exempt a reinsurance treaty from this regulation, as well as the general basis therefor (including a summary description of the treaty).